numaproj/numaflow/docs/APIs.md

 <p>

 ServingSource is the HTTP endpoint for Numaflow.
+TODO(spl): clean up
 </p>

 </p>